jasl1/RobustSentEmbed/README.md

 A self-supervised sentence embedding framework that enhances both generalization and robustness benchmarks

-This paper is accepted for presentation at the Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL Findings) 2024.
+This paper has been accepted for presentation at the 2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL Findings).
 You can read the paper here:  [https://arxiv.org/abs/2403.11082](https://arxiv.org/abs/2403.11082)